Dasharo/docs/docs/unified-test-documentation/dasharo-performance/416-windows-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BWI002.001 Boot Windows 11 from disk after warm-boot
+## BWI002.001 Boot Windows 11 from disk after warm boot

 **Test description**

-This test aims to verify that Windows 11 could be booted from the disk on the DUT after warm-boot.
+This test aims to verify that Windows 11 could be booted from the disk on the DUT after warm boot.
 The test is performed in multiple iterations.

 **Test configuration data**